simp/simp-tpm2-simulator/README.md

 The TPM 2.0 simulator build process requires:

-* An EL7 host with:
+* An EL7 or EL8 host with:
   - `rpm`
   - `tar`
   - `curl` (for direct downloads)